keymapperorg/KeyMapper/docs/quick-start.md

 Choosing 'Orientation' can restrict your key map to working only when the device is set to specific screen orientation.

-Make sure to save :fontawesome-solid-save: your key map after applying these changes.

 ## Managing key maps

 To save your key map and return to the home screen, tap the save :fontawesome-solid-save: icon in the bottom right of the screen.